ninbura/windows/README.md

 - [rme drivers](<https://www.rme-usa.com/downloads.html>) (rme audio interfaces)
 - [tx401](<https://www.tp-link.com/us/support/download/tx401/>) (10g ethernet pcie card)
 # winget/wigui basics
+### winget preface
+You can call winget in cmd, powershell, and powershell 7 terminals.
+I would recommend installing and using powershell 7 as it is the most modern shell for Windows.
+If you don't already have powershell 7 you can install it using winget in powershell.
+If you've followed the steps higher up in this readme you would have already done that 😅
 ### searching for apps
 - to search for applications you can install with winget you use the `search` keyword
 	- `winget search [app name]`